History of NYOS

 1 December 1978

-The founding of the organisation is formally announced when Chairman Professor Donald Pack receives a cheque for £5,000, the first instalment of a £20,000 pump priming grant from Carnegie UK Trust.
+The organisation was founded and formally announced.
+Pictured: The Chairman, Professor Donald Pack receives a cheque for £5,000, the first instalment of a £20,000 grant from Carnegie UK Trust.

 1979